matrix-org/matrix-spec-proposals/specification/client_server_api.rst

   Events are ordered in this API according to the arrival time of the event on the homeserver.
 This can conflict with other APIs which order events based on their partial ordering in the event graph.
-This can result in duplicate events being received (once per API call).
+This can result in duplicate events being received (once per distinct API called).
 Clients SHOULD de-duplicate events based on the event ID when this happens.

-..
-TODO
-  is deduplication actually a hard requirement in CS v2?

 ..
 TODO-spec
   Do we ever support streaming requests?
 Why not websockets?